 Rhaphidophora tetrasperma like indirect sunlight, but will be ok in lower light areas of your home, but this may make them slightly more leggy or slower growing.
 You can always have two plants, one in a low light area and one brighter and then swap them at watering time to keep both plants growing well.

 Let the top layer dry out before watering, but do not let it dry out completely.
 Test it with your finger.
 The idea is to keep the plant moist, but do not let it sit in water or it could get root rot.
 Root rot is one of the biggest killers of this plant, so this is definitely one to be careful of.
 The best thing to do is to check it once a week and if the top inch or so is still wet then do not water it again.

 Use a general purpose houseplant fertilizer once a month in the warmer growing season.
 Do not feed in winter when the plants grow less.

-These tropical houseplants love a peat-based, well-draining potting compost.
-You can add some perlite for drainage too.
+These tropical houseplants love a peat-based (or peat moss alternative), well-draining potting compost.
+You can add some perlite for drainage too, and orchid bark too.
 It is important that they are well draining so that the roots do not get soggy and suffer from root rot.

 When To Repot A Rhaphidophora Tetrasperma